-Defense Business Considerations
+Department of Defense Business

-The markets for defense and related advanced technology systems for 2005 and beyond will continue to be affected by the global war on terrorism, through the continued need for military missions and reconstruction efforts in Iraq and Afghanistan and the related fiscal consequences of war.
-The realities of the war on terrorism have focused greater attention on the security of our homeland and better communication and interplay between law enforcement, civil government agencies, intelligence agencies and our military services.
-At the same time, our nation's overall defense posture continues to move toward a more capabilities-based structure, which creates the ability for a more flexible response with greater force mobility, stronger space capabilities, enhanced missile defense and improved information systems capabilities and security.
+Customer requirements for defense and related advanced technology systems for 2006 and beyond will continue to be affected by the global war on terrorism through the continued need for military missions and reconstruction efforts in Iraq and Afghanistan and the related fiscal consequences of war.
+The war on terrorism has focused greater attention on the security of our homeland and better communication and interoperability between law enforcement, civil government agencies, intelligence agencies and our military services.
+At the same time, our nation's overall defense posture continues to move toward a more joint-capabilities-based structure, which creates the ability for a more flexible response with greater force mobility, stronger space capabilities, enhanced missile defense and improved information systems capabilities and security.